chenhong-dkfz/GenomeTornadoPlot/README.md

 1. **gene_name_1**: the name of the first gene.
 1. **gene_name_2**: the name of the second gene (optional).
+1. **score.type**: if the value is "del", calculate focallity score of deletions.if the value is "dup", calculate focallity score of duplications.

 Here **data** is an R object containing information of the CNV of selected genes.
 And it should be input of step 2.